 Pretty straightforward:

 But from an attacker's perspective, there could be multiple ways to fiddle with this request in hopes of generating unusual outputs.
-We tried a number of crafted requests, but none of these worked.
+We tried several crafted requests, but none of these worked.
 Two of which are shown below:

 {